Petition To Have Wendy Williams Fired Climbs To Nearly 80,000 Signatures, She Remains Silent On The Issue

-The petition in question was started on Change.org by a woman named Corey Perry.
-Perry shared a statement from a friend of hers who had a child born with cleft palate.
-The emotional statement discussed how this particular condition is incredibly hard on not only a child born with it, but the child’s parents who will worry about their development and even potential bullying later in life.
+The petition in question was started on Change.org by an individual named Corey Perry, who shared a statement from a friend who had a child born with a cleft palate.
+The emotional statement discussed how this particular condition is incredibly hard — not just for the child but also for their parents, who may worry about their development and the chance they may be bullied.

-The petition was started just two weeks ago and now has nearly 80,000 signatures with more rolling in every few minutes.
-Many of those who have signed and commented have shared stories of their own children who were born with cleft lip.
+The petition was started just two weeks ago and now, has nearly 80,000 signatures as of this writing.
+Many of those who have signed and commented have shared stories of their own children who were born with a cleft lip.

 “My son was born with complete bilateral cleft lip, soft and hard palate.
 She is making a mockery of a very serious condition with no regards for the trauma it causes to millions of family.
 Instead of using her platform to educate, she only promotes bullying and it is absolutely disgusting,” one woman wrote.